 Phnom Penh | Phnom Penh Travel Guide

-One of the ASEAN hidden gems, where its historical sites almost outweigh urban areas, is Phnom Penh, Today’s Phnom Penh travel guide reveals Cambodia’s capital city giving you a glance of one of the greatest cities in South East Asia and was once the gem of Indochina.
-Those in the know perceive Phnom Penh as a gateway to many exotic attractions with monasteries as a key.
-Despite undergoing serious sabotage of wars during the Khmer Rouge, Phnom Penh has eventually brought back to life with history’s remnant and future prospect.
+One of the ASEAN hidden gems, where its historical sites overshadow its urban areas, is Phnom Penh, Today’s Phnom Penh travel guide reveals Cambodia’s capital city giving you a glance of one of the greatest cities in South East Asia.
+Phnom Penh is a gateway to many exotic attractions particularly a cluster of temples.
+Despite undergoing serious sabotage of wars during the Khmer Rouge, Phnom Penh has eventually brought back to life again with the remains of history and future prospect.

-Most of the capitals still can’t claim to be people-friendly cities like Phnom Penh does due to the fact that Cambodians have not yet become worn out by mass tourism.
-In spite of fewer tourists, Phnom Penh is on the way of rapid change and catching up fast-moving development of the outside world.
+Other capitals still can’t claim to be people-friendly cities just like Phnom Penh due to the fact that Cambodians have not yet become worn out by mass tourism.
+In spite of fewer tourists, Phnom Penh also adapts to rapid change and ever-changing trends of the outside world.
 If temples, museums, royal palace are something you’re after, Phnom Penh can be your best bet.
-In addition to those cultural elements, Phnom Penh is the face of Cambodia’s best version as it is the biggest and wealthiest city dubbed the ‘Pearl of Asia’.
+Besides those cultural experiences, Phnom Penh is the face of Cambodia’s best version as it is the biggest and wealthiest city dubbed the ‘Pearl of Asia’.

 1. Royal Palace and Silver Pagoda | Phnom Penh Travel Guide

-Today’s Phnom Penh travel guide is not complete without the mention of the Royal Palace and the Silver Pagoda.
+Today’s Phnom Penh travel guide is not complete without mentioning the Royal Palace and the Silver Pagoda.
 One of the things to do in Phnom Penh is to admire Phnom Penh’s most celebrated heritage where inspiration were taken greatly from the Grand Palace and Wat Phra Kaew in Bangkok, Thailand.
-Such influence does include its name since Cambodians call it Wat Phra Kaew in Khmer language, which literally denotes to Temple of the Emerald Buddha.
+Such influence extends to the name since Cambodians call it Wat Phra Kaew in Khmer language, which literally denotes to Temple of the Emerald Buddha.
 The gleaming yellow walls together with classic Khmer roof make it the most conspicuous building in Phnom Penh.

 2.Independence Monument | Phnom Penh Travel Guide

-The five-tiered roof stupa are well decorated with snake heads making it one-of-a-kind and always shown on the cover in any Phnom Penh travel guide.
-The dazzling sun highlights the memorial’s intricate design during daytime while it looks even more brilliant at night when the floodlight of Cambodian national flag of red, blue and white lit up the monument.
-Even though visitors are not allowed to enter the stupa, the Independence Monument is best for obligatory photo opportunities from across the street.
+The five-tiered roof stupa are well decorated with snake heads making it one-of-a-kind, which is a symbolic monument shown on any Phnom Penh travel guide.
+The dazzling sun highlights the memorial’s intricate design during daytime while it looks even more exquisite at night when the floodlight of Cambodian national flag of red, blue and white lit up the monument.
+Even though visitors are not allowed to enter inside of the stupa, the Independence Monument is best for photo opportunities from across the street.

 3.Wat Ounalom | Phnom Penh Travel Guide

-Follow today’s Phnom Penh travel guide to witness Cambodia’s leading religious site at Wat Ounalom, one of the places to visit in Phnom Penh.
-From the year of its creation, Wat Ounalom is almost 600 years old by now.
-So visiting Wat Ounalom is to grasp the Cambodia’s past and to ensure that you’ve really arrived Phnom Penh’s focal point.
-Besides, Wat Ounalom was built to enshrine an eyebrow hair (ounalom) and the décor smoothly blends in antiqueness with its four bronze images of Buddha by each side facing the cardinal directions.
+Follow today’s Phnom Penh travel guide to witness Cambodia’s sacred temple at Wat Ounalom, one of the places to visit in Phnom Penh.
+From the year of its construction, Wat Ounalom is almost 600 years old by now.
+So visiting Wat Ounalom is to grasp the Cambodia’s past and to ensure that you’ve really arrived Phnom Penh’s epicenter.
+Besides, Wat Ounalom was built to enshrine an eyebrow hair (ounalom) and its decoration smoothly blends in antiqueness with its four bronze Buddha images by each side facing the cardinal directions.

 Believe it or not, dating back to the Khmer rouge regime when the subsequent of wars has resulted in loss of valuable cultural treasures and the slaughter of the majority of monks, however, one thing that miraculously survived up until today is the Buddha’s eyebrow making it a veritable spiritual center among Cambodians.
 Those who wish to drop by a visit can do so conveniently and you can combine a trip to nearby attractions such as Street 172, Phnom Penh’s Riverside precinct, the Palace and Kandal Market.